Siapas-Laboratory/ratBerryPi/docs/electronics_assembly.md

 *Setting the Lickometer Trimpot*
 1. Once all other electronics have been assembled and all software has been installed, plug the assembled lickometer into the module PCB and plug the module PCB into the interface.
 2. Start the ratBerryPi server and trigger licks with an object of comparable size to a mouse or rat tongue.
 We usually use a small flathead screwdriver.
-3. Start with the trim_emitter potentiometer set to a fairly high resistance and lower the resistance to a point beyond which you no longer register licks.
+3. Start with the trim_emitter potentiometer set to a fairly high resistance and lower the resistance to a point where you just start registering licks.